learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 '{part}; cat {{super}} {rest_42} par {scatter} apple {spar}'
 ```

-**m)** Extract integer portion of floating-point numbers for the given string.
+**13)** Extract integer portion of floating-point numbers for the given string.
 Integers and numbers ending with `.` and no further digits should not be considered.

 ```ruby
 >>> ip = '12 ab32.4 go 5 2.
 46.42 5'